pyecore/pyecore/README.rst

 PyEcore also support ``EOperation`` definition for static and dynamic metamodel.
 For static metamodel, the solution is simple, a simple method with the code is added inside the defined class.
+The corresponding ``EOperation`` is created on the fly.
+Theire is still some "requirements" for this.
+In order to be understood as an ``EOperation`` candidate, the defined method must have at least one parameter and the first parameter must always be named ``self``.

 For dynamic metamodels, the simple fact of adding an ``EOperation`` instance in the ``EClass`` instance, adds an "empty" implementation: